 Every business relies on its people and HR departments are at the heart of the workforce.
 You’ll be dealing with tasks such as hiring, spotting up and coming talent, managing people and measuring and improving performance.

 While liking people is a useful attribute in this sector, it is important to remember that it all has to relate to the overall success of the business and you may well manage redundancies and disciplinary processes in your career.

 The retail sector can function as a microcosm of the entire job market; whichever job you might be interested in, it is likely that you can pursue it in retail.

-Take a look at the latest consumer, retail and FMCG graduate programmes today to get started.
+Take a look at the latest consumer, retail and FMCG jobs and browse graduate jobs today to get started.